abbr/Unippear/README.md

 Without access control, an external site can easily spoof yours. *Unippear* prevents unauthorized access by validating the incoming request against a whitelist in file */client-whitelist.json*.
 If *Referer* and/or *Origin* (used by CORS) request headers are supplied, they must match at least one RegEx patterns of the whitelist.

 ### Implementation
-After you have checked out live demo, familiar with directory structure, loader, EJS template engine and access control, you can build your site layout service by:
+After you have checked out live demo and familiarized with the topics described above, you can build your site layout service by:

 1. [installing](#installation) *Unippear*
 2. replacing files in */public/assets* with your own assets.